The Total Release Experience®

 The Total Release Experience® for Military Personnel

 Only a soldier knows what it is like to serve in a conflict.
-Like all those in the service sector the rest of society depend on their bravery and stoicism.
-However the soldiers that have returned from battle to the homeland can find themselves mentally/ physically scarred.
+Like all those in the service sector, the rest of society depends on their bravery and stoicism.
+However, the soldiers that have returned from battle to the homeland can find themselves mentally/ physically scarred.
 The transition process back to civilian life can be difficult such that Post Traumatic Stress Disorder becomes the new battle.

-Thousands of soldiers in the UK suffer PTSD, a severe anxiety disorder in which victims suffer experiencing of the original trauma through nightmares or flashbacks.
-Sleep difficulties and anger are synonymous with post traumatic stress.
+Thousands of soldiers in the UK suffer PTSD, a severe anxiety disorder in which victims suffer experiencing the original trauma through nightmares or flashbacks.
+Sleep difficulties and anger are synonymous with post-traumatic stress.

 ‘Many fear that admitting to experiencing symptoms of PTSD could harm their careers, cause them to have difficulties with their peers or superiors, or be a stigmatizing admission of an inherent weakness of character.
 PTSD among the military is often seen as a failure, a weakness, an embarrassment, and evidence of an innate deficiency of the right stuff’ (Gupta, 2004).